 Luckily I was able to find the magic DIY green cleaner that completely cleaned the mattress stains in 10 minutes!
-It saved our it-was-like-new guest mattress from going to the landfill, and made the mattress look fresh and new again!
+It saved us from even thinking about using any bleach, and made the mattress look fresh and new again!
 This green cleaning method also works great on cushions, and even tough stains on clothing!

 I realized that the question of “how to clean mattress stains” is actually worth writing about, among all the beautiful arts and crafts here.
 I will share with you this amazing green cleaning process (no bleach, no scrubbing, no special cleaning solution needed), and 3 things you should NOT do when trying to clean mattress stains!

 How to clean mattress stains in 10 minutes, naturally!

 When my two attempts failed, our mattress looked like this. ( I don’t have any photos of the original muddy spots , because I was so confident that cleaning a mattress is easy! ) I was feeling hopeless because it seems to get worse each time I try!
 Thankfully after reading a bunch of articles on cleaning a mattress naturally, I gave it one more try, and it worked like magic!
 Below are closeups photos of before and after.